 2014 AMA Pro Flat Track

-Opening ceremonies are set for 8 p.m. and the GNC main event is scheduled to see the green flag drop at 11 p.m.
+The 2014 AMA Pro Flat Track season is in full-swing and Hagerstown Speedway and the Hagerstown Half-Mile promises to be a make-or-break round for the Grand National Championship title hopefuls this Fourth of July weekend.Opening ceremonies are set for 8 p.m. and the GNC main event is scheduled to see the green flag drop at 11 p.m.
 All the action can all be seen live in high definition at FansChoice.tv.

 FansChoice.tv will be the official home for live streaming coverage of AMA Pro Flat Track and AMA Pro Road Racing events in 2014.
 The site will also provide coverage of IMSA’s development and single-make series, and NASCAR’s touring and weekly series.